gvwilson/sensibleadventures/shapers/shapers.md

 ### Fluke

-If a character has no rating at all for a task, they can still succeed by *fluke*.
+If a character has no rating at all for a task, they can still succeed by **fluke**.
-The player rolls a single die: if it is a 5 or 6, she gets one point and rolls again until she misses a roll.
+The player rolls a single die: if it is a 4, 5, or 6, she gets one point and rolls again until she misses a roll.
-Her score is then the number of 5's or 6's she rolled in a row.
+Her score is then the number of 4's, 5's, or 6's she rolled in a row.

 > **Example:**
 > Zitterbee had never even *seen* a crossbow before today,